cyanochroite/celestine/documentation/index.rst

 - Goals_
 - Requirements_
 - Inspiration_
-- Info_

 .. _About:

 About
 *****

 View, tag, and organize your photos.
 Work in progress.
 Not currently functional.

 By default this is a command line application.
 Should work anywhere Python 3 code can be run.